aidan-stritch/magical-deals/manual_testing.md

 - After having placed at least one order on the website and processed the payment
     - Confirm that the most recent orders are displayed in the "Recent Orders" and that they are ordered by Date
     - Click on the "View Product" button in the card for a product and confirm that you are redirected to the view product page for that specific product
+    - Click on the "Review" button and confirm that you are redirected to the Add Review page for that product
 - After having reviewed at least one product on the website
     - Confirm that the "Your Reviews" is displaying a selection of your reviews
     - Click on the "View Product" button in the card for a review and confirm that you are redirected to the view product page for that specific product